Fungal keratitis: Causes

-Fungal keratitis has been reported to be caused by more than 70 different fungi, of which Fusarium, Aspergillus and Candida are responsible for 95% of cases.

-A. flavus and A. fumigatus are the most common types of Aspergillus to cause fungal keratitis.
+Fungal keratitis has been reported to be caused by more than 70 different fungi, of which Fusarium, Aspergillus and Candida are responsible for 95% of cases.A. flavus and A. fumigatus are the most common types of Aspergillus to cause fungal keratitis.
 F. Solani is the most common type of Fusarium and others include Curvularia and Acremonium.
 C. albicans, C. guilliermondii and C. parapsilosis are the main types of Candida to cause fungal keratitis.

+Other fungus causes; such as Phaeoisaria clematidis was found in 2000.
+Then Pleurothecium recurvatum (formerly Carpoligna pleurothecii) was found in 2010.

 Pathophysiology

 The precipitating event for fungal keratitis is trauma with a vegetable / organic matter.
 A thorn injury, or in agriculture workers, trauma with a wheat plant while cutting the harvest is typical.
 This implants the fungus directly in the cornea.
 The fungus grows slowly in the cornea and proliferates to involve the anterior and posterior stromal layers.
 The fungus can break through the descemet's membrane and pass into the anterior chamber.
 The patient presents a few days or weeks later with fungal keratitis.